 WATCHDOG is a safety education program that trains students to respond effectively in emergency situations and acquaints them with campus safety resources.
-Students also have the opportunity to become CPR certified through the American Red Cross.
-This training is only available to current Fresno State students.
+Students will receive a two-year CPR certification through the American Red Cross.

 WATCHDOG participants will learn:

-For more information about the program or accommodations, please contact Kathy Yarmo at 559.278.6739 or email@example.com.
+For more information about the program, please contact Kathy Yarmo at 559.278.6739 or email@example.com.
 Requests for accommodations should be made at least one week in advance of the program.